fork-commit-merge/fork-commit-merge/CONTRIBUTING.md

-# Contributing to Fork, Commit, Merge -repository
+# Contributing to the "Fork, Commit, Merge" Repository 🚀

-First off, thanks for taking the time to contribute!
+First and foremost, we appreciate your interest in contributing! 🙌

-The following is a set of guidelines for contributing to this project.
-These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+This document outlines our guidelines for participating in this project.
+These are more like friendly suggestions than strict rules.
+Feel free to propose changes to this document through a pull request. 📝

-*Note: You don't have ask permission to start solving the issue or get assigned, since these issues are supposed to be always open for new contributors.
-The actions-user bot will reset the file back to previous state for the next contributor after your commit is merged.
-So you can just simply start working with the issue right away!*
+*Note: You don't need to seek permission to tackle an issue or get assigned.
+These issues are open to new contributors.
+The actions-user bot will reset the file to its previous state for the next contributor after your commit is merged.
+So, you can dive right into the issue without delay! 🏊‍♂️*

-## Code of Conduct
+## Code of Conduct 🤝

-This project and everyone participating in it are governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [niko.hoffren@gmail.com](mailto:niko.hoffren@gmail.com).
+This project, along with everyone involved, adheres to the [Code of Conduct](CODE_OF_CONDUCT.md).
+When participating, you are expected to uphold this code.
+If you encounter inappropriate behavior, please report it to [niko.hoffren@gmail.com](mailto:niko.hoffren@gmail.com). 🚫

-## How Can I Contribute?
+## How Can I Contribute? 🤔

-### Reporting Bugs
+### Reporting Bugs 🐞

-This section guides you through submitting a bug report for this project.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
+In this section, we'll walk you through submitting a bug report for this project.
+Following these guidelines helps maintainers and the community understand your report, reproduce the issue, and identify related reports. 🕵️‍♀️

-Explain the problem and include additional details to help maintainers reproduce the problem:

-* Use a clear and descriptive title for the issue to identify the problem.
+- Choose a clear and descriptive title for your issue to pinpoint the problem. 📢
-* Describe the exact steps which reproduce the problem in as many details as possible.
+- Provide a detailed account of the exact steps that reproduce the issue. 📋

-### Suggesting Enhancements
+### Suggesting Enhancements 💡

-This section guides you through submitting an enhancement suggestion for this project, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion and make the decision on the implementation.
+This section guides you through submitting an enhancement suggestion for this project, which can range from entirely new features to minor improvements in existing functionality.
+These guidelines help maintainers and the community grasp your suggestion and make decisions regarding its implementation. 🛠️

-* Use a clear and descriptive title for the issue to identify the suggestion.
+- Use a clear and descriptive title for the issue to identify the suggestion. 🚀
-* Provide a step-by-step description of the suggested enhancement in as many details as possible.
+- Furnish a step-by-step description of the suggested enhancement, including as many details as possible. 📈

-### Your First Code Contribution
+### Your First Code Contribution 👩‍💻

-Unsure where to begin contributing to this project?
-You can start by looking through these `good-first-issue` and `help-wanted` issues:
+Not sure where to start with your contribution to this project?
+You can begin by exploring the `good-first-issue` and `help-wanted` issues: 🚧

-* `good-first-issue` - issues which should only require a few lines of code, and a test or two.
+- `good-first-issue` - These issues typically require just a few lines of code and perhaps a test or two. 🛠️
-* `help-wanted` - issues which should be a bit more involved than `good-first-issue` issues.
+- `help-wanted` - These are slightly more involved than `good-first-issue` tasks. 💪

-## Pull Request Process
+## Pull Request Process 🚢

-1. Fork the repository and create your branch from `main`.
+1. Start by forking the repository and creating your branch from the `main` branch. 🍴
-2. If you've added code that should be tested, add tests.
+2. If you've added code that needs testing, include tests. 🧪
-3. If necessary, update the documentation/readme.
+3. If necessary, update the documentation or README. 📖
-4. Ensure the test suite passes.
+4. Ensure that the test suite runs without issues. ✅
-5. Issue that pull request!
+5. Finally, submit your pull request! 🎉

-## Styleguides

-* Commit messages should clearly communicate the purpose of the change.
+You can ⭐ the repo as well! 🔥

+Now you're all set to contribute effectively and make a positive impact on our project! 🙏👏